anujsngh/LegalSage/README.md

 ## Project Title : LegalSage

 ### Description :
-Empowering Legal Research: Our project streamlines case analysis by efficiently locating relevant legal precedents and identifying pertinent laws and sections applicable to the current case, aiding in comprehensive and thorough legal research.
+Empowering Legal Research: This project streamlines case analysis by efficiently locating relevant legal precedents and identifying pertinent laws and sections applicable to the current case, aiding in comprehensive and thorough legal research.

 The project helps mainly in two tasks:
 1) Find relevant cases which includes similar scenarios as the current case.